✓ Reviewed against PDSA, Blue Cross & Animal PoisonLine guidance · Last reviewed: 2026-06

 Can dogs eat bones?

-It depends.
 Cooked bones of any kind should never be given — they splinter into sharp shards and cause life-threatening injuries.
-Raw bones are a more nuanced topic with real risks and contested benefits.
+Raw bones are more nuanced with real risks and contested benefits.

 The full picture